KhronosGroup/SYCL-CTS/readme.txt

                                 path the cts executable file
           -c CSVPATH, --csvpath CSVPATH
-                                path to csv file for filtering tests
+                                path to csv file for filtering tests --list                list all tests in a test binary

     The '--binpath' argument is mandatory and must point to one of the CTS test executables built in the previous step.